ffhs/moodle-local_pluginsfetcher/README.md

 1. Copy this plugin to the `local` directory of your Moodle instance: `git clone https://github.com/adpe/moodle-local_pluginsfetcher.git local/pluginsfetcher`
 2. Visit the notifications page to complete the install process

-For more information, visit [MoodleDocs](https://docs.moodle.org/37/en/Installing_plugins#Installing_manually_at_the_server) for installing contributed modules and plugins.
+For more information, visit [MoodleDocs](https://docs.moodle.org/39/en/Installing_plugins#Installing_manually_at_the_server) for installing contributed modules and plugins.

 ## Configuration
+1. Enable the pre-built service under [Site administration / Server / Web services / External services](https://FQDN/admin/settings.php?section=externalservices) with click on `Edit`
+2. Add the user to be used under `Autorised users`
-Please create a `token` for this new created service `Plugins fetcher` using [Site administration](https://FQDN/admin/settings.php?section=webservicetokens).
+3. Create a `token` for this service `Plugins fetcher` and user under [Site administration / Server / Web services / Manage tokens](https://FQDN/admin/webservice/tokens.php?action=create).
 It's important that the user has the capability `moodle/site:config`.